mzyates/techindicators/documentation.md

 ### copp

 The copp function calculates the [Coppock Curve](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:coppock_curve).
 The Coppock curve is the weighted moving average (WMA) of the sum of two rates of change (ROC) calculated over two different time periods.
 The function requires four parameters: an array of prices, a number of periods for the long ROC (14 is standard), a number of periods for the short ROC (11 is standard), and a number of periods for the WMA (10 is standard).

+### force

+The force function calculates the [Force Index](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:force_index).
+The Force Index is an exponential moving average of the product of trading volume and the difference between closing price and the closing price of the previous period.
+The force function requires three parameters: closing prices, trading volumes, and a number of periods.